Heart of Midlothian F.C.: Stadium

-Hearts initially played at The Meadows, Powburn and Powderhall before moving to the Gorgie area in 1881.
-In 1886, they moved to their current site, Tynecastle Park, named for the Tynecastle Tollhouse at the entrance to the grounds of Merchiston.
+Hearts initially played at the Meadows, Powburn and Powderhall before moving to the Gorgie area in 1881.
+In 1886, they moved to their current site, Tynecastle Park; named for the Tynecastle Tollhouse at the entrance to the grounds of Merchiston.
 The stadium has hosted nine full Scotland international matches.

-For most of the 20th century, Tynecastle was a mostly terraced ground, with a seated main stand that was designed by Archibald Leitch and opened in 1919.
+For most of the 20th century, Tynecastle was a mostly terraced ground, with a seated main stand that was designed by Archibald Leitch and opened in 1914.
 The terraced sections were replaced by the Gorgie, Wheatfield and Roseburn Stands in the mid-1990s, making Tynecastle an all-seated stadium.
 In 2017, the main stand was demolished and replaced by a brand new stand which increased the ground's capacity to 20,099.
 While this work was undertaken, Hearts played some of their home league matches at the nearby Murrayfield Stadium.

 Rivalry

-Hearts midfielder Paul Hartley (No. 10) prepares to take a free kick in an Edinburgh derby match against Hibs, played on 26 December 2006.
+Hearts midfielder Paul Hartley (No. 10) prepares to take a free kick in an Edinburgh derby match against Hibernian, played on 26 December 2006.

-Hearts have a traditional local rivalry in Edinburgh with Hibs; the Edinburgh derby match between the two clubs is one of the oldest rivalries in world football.
+Hearts have a traditional local rivalry in Edinburgh with Hibernian; the Edinburgh derby match between the two clubs is one of the oldest rivalries in world football.
 Graham Spiers has described it as "one of the jewels of the Scottish game".
 The clubs first met on Christmas Day 1875, when Hearts won 1–0, in the first match ever contested by Hibs.
 The two clubs became distinguished in Edinburgh after a five-game struggle for the Edinburgh Football Association Cup in 1878, which Hearts finally won with a 3–2 victory after four successive draws.
 The clubs have met twice in a Cup Final, in the 1896 Scottish Cup final, which Hearts won 3–1 and the 2012 Scottish Cup final which Hearts won 5–1.
 The 1896 final is also notable for being the only Scottish Cup Final to be played outside Glasgow.

 Hearts have the better record in derbies.
 Approximately half of all derbies have been played in local competitions and friendlies.
 Hibs recorded the biggest derby win in a competitive match when they won 7–0 at Tynecastle on New Year's Day 1973.

 While it has been noted that religious, ethnic or political background lies behind the rivalry, that aspect has been described as minor in relation to the sectarianism in Glasgow.
-In practice geography has been the main factor in establishing the support bases of the Edinburgh rivals: support for Hibs has always been founded in Leith and the surrounding areas in the north and east of the city, whereas the rest of Edinburgh has tended towards Hearts.
-Although the clubs are inescapable rivals, the rivalry is mainly "good-natured" and has had beneficial effects due to the demographic diversities; considering both of the clubs' territories have a variety of neighbourhoods that differ economically, politically, denominationally, or all three at once.
+In practice geography has been the main factor in establishing the support bases of the Edinburgh rivals; support for Hibs has always been founded in Leith and the surrounding areas in the north and east of the city, while the rest of Edinburgh has tended towards Hearts.
+Although the clubs are inescapable rivals, the rivalry is largely "good-natured" and has had beneficial effects due to the demographic diversities, considering both clubs' territories have a variety of neighbourhoods that differ economically, politically, denominationally, or all three at once.